abobker88/ResturantApp/README.md

 # project starter

-This is a blank [Laravel](https://laravel.com) project that will connect to any prismic.io repository.
-It uses the prismic.io PHP development kit, and provides a few helpers to integrate with a Laravel website.
+This is a Resturant project  [Laravel](https://laravel.com) project that will connect to . you can find postman files

 ## Getting started